lukeslaboratory/CoreXY-Rigidbot-Conversion/README.md

 # CoreXY-Rigidbot-Conversion

 Alright, here it is.
-This is essentially V0.9 for this part, I've been using it quite successfully for the past 6 months and feel that its stable enough to do whatever you need it to do reliably.
+This is essentially V0.9 for this Kit, I've been using it quite successfully for the past 6 months and feel that its stable enough to do whatever you need it to do reliably.
 Should just need to print off 1x of more/less everything, except for the braces.

 ![alt text](Photos/Main.JPG "Logo Title Text 1")